-Wisconsin Medicaid separately reimburses providers for custom wheelchair positioning exclusive of the wheelchair or for powered mobility equipment for nursing home residents with a physician's prescription when both of the following are true:
+Wisconsin Medicaid separately reimburses providers for special adaptive positioning or power/motorized wheelchairs for nursing home residents with a physician's prescription when both of the following are true:

-- The wheelchair seating system is custom-made to fit one member only, and is used only by that member. - The wheelchair is justified by the diagnosis, prognosis, and the occupational or vocational activities of the member.
+- The wheelchair is custom-made to fit one member only, and is used only by that member. - The wheelchair is justified by the diagnosis, prognosis, and the occupational or vocational activities of the member.